Seven steps: Thai hotel business license

 For Type 3 and 4 hotels, no entertainment venues will be allowed unless these hotels have more than 80 rooms, are located in entertainment areas, or serve food, alcohol or entertainment only, and have opening hours after midnight.

-For a hotel with more than 80 rooms, or depending on its size or location, an Environment Impact Assessment (EIA) is required.
-To operate a restaurant on an area of more than 200 square meters, a license from the local administration official must be obtained.
-If the restaurant has an area less than 200 square meters, the owner must only notify the local official for a Certificate of Notification as stated in Public Health Act.
+Step 4: Licenses and permissions: For a hotel with more than 80 rooms, or depending on its size or location, an Environment Impact Assessment (EIA) is required. permit, a license from the local administration official must be obtained.
+If the restaurant has an area less than 200 square meters, the owner must only notify the local authorities for a Certificate of Notification as stated in Public Health Act.

 There is no new “small hotel law.”
 However, to facilitate existing outlawed hotel businesses, a new Ministerial Regulation came into effect on August 19, 2016, which sets for an interim period of five years relaxed requirements for the reclassification of existing buildings to be used as a hotel.